 The US-American artist Barbara Kasten (b.
 1936, lives and works in Chicago) is being honored for the first time in Europe with a museum exhibition at the Kunstmuseum Wolfsburg.
-Over the past four decades, the artist, who can be described as an artist’s artist, has created an impressive oeuvre, at the core of which are her abstract photographs.
+Over the past five decades, the artist, who can be described as an artist’s artist, has created an impressive oeuvre, at the core of which are her abstract photographs.
 Although works by Barbara Kasten have already been shown in numerous solo and group exhibitions in the USA and also occasionally in Europe, and although works by her can be found in important collections (including MoMA, New York; Tate Modern, London; Centre Pompidou, Paris), her oeuvre as a whole has hitherto rarely been seen in Europe.
 The show Barbara Kasten.
 Works now presents for the first time a comprehensive overview—from early sculptures to her constructivist photographs and the latest video installations.

 After completing her studies in painting, Barbara Kasten lived and worked in Germany in the 1960s.
 During this time, she intensively explored the ideas of the Bauhaus and the modernist attitude towards space, the stage, and architecture.
 When Barbara Kasten returned to the USA at the end of the 1960s to study in California, she initially concentrated on the development of her fiberglass sculptures.
 Inspired by, among other things, Laszlo Moholy-Nagy’s photograms, the interdisciplinary orientation of the Bauhaus, and Constructivism, as well as modern photography and architecture, she also began to experiment with alternative photographic techniques, especially that of the cyanotype.
 For this and all her other works, she used simple materials such as fly screens, Plexiglas, mirrors, etc., which she found in her immediate surroundings.
 Her central concern here was to incorporate the medium of photography into a painterly concept.
 For Barbara Kasten, the most important media in the staging of her photographs have been light and shadow.
 In her Constructs series, the everyday materials used are initially staged in black-and-white aesthetics and later by means of specific, mostly colorful lighting, and thus transformed and relieved of their triviality.
 The properties of the different haptics of the surfaces of the materials used are particularly emphasized and brought into an exciting dialogue with one another.
 Barbara Kasten deliberately refrains from concealing uneven surfaces, break lines, or creases in order to leave a reference to reality within the artistically staged, markedly artificial settings.
 The interaction between the materials and the light is a particular focus of her work—“Light has a lot to do with emotions,” Kasten maintains.